Unboxed-Software/solana-course/content/getting-started.md

 You **don't** need previous blockchain experience to follow this course!

 - Linux, Mac or a Windows computer.
-  Windows machines should have Windows Terminal WSL installed.
+  Windows machines should have Windows Terminal and WSL installed.
 - Basic JavaScript / TypeScript programming experience.
 We'll also use some Rust but we'll explain the Rust as we go.
 - node.js 18 installed
 - Rust installed